 Introduction

-Heterogeneous processes are present in a number of products and applications.
-In the case of polymerization, both emulsion and suspension processes are heterogeneous, with the reaction taking place in the dispersed phase.
+Both emulsion and suspension polymerizations are heterogeneous processes, with the reaction taking place in the dispersed phase.
 A wide variety of polymers with different properties can be obtained by these processes, such as adhesives, rubbers and plastics.
 However, heterogeneous reactions are more complex, which makes them more challenging to control and ensure product quality criteria.
 Monitoring the process then becomes an import challenge to control the final product properties and the process productivity.

 Monitoring the progress of the reaction, such as the monomer conversion or the reaction rate, is the first step towards a good control of the process [1].
 Concerning the quality of the product, it may be affected by both chemical and physical properties that are important to monitor.
 For instance, monitoring the polymer molecular weight is essential as it affects the polymer mechanical properties and its viscosity [2], [3].
 Also, several processes involve more than one monomer in order to modulate the product properties, such as the glass transition temperature, by changing the chemical composition[4].
 For instance, polymer composition was monitored by spectroscopy [5]–[7].